 - It dramatically improves the survival rates of animals exposed to high levels of radiation .
-Similarly, residents of naturally radioactive areas have half chromosomal aberrations than others when they receive a high radiation dose .
+Similarly, residents of naturally radioactive areas have half of the chromosomal aberrations compared to others when they receive a high radiation dose .

 - It was widespread in the early 20th century in the medical community.
 The American Medical Association had promoted the use of radioactive radium in various treatments.
 Radium water was sold as elixir for health .

-- It is used to treat various symptoms by placing radioactive rocks in various parts of the body (also sold online !).
+- It is used to treat various symptoms by placing radioactive rocks on various parts of the body (also sold online !).

 - It is used as an alternative treatment for cancer, when applied to the whole body.
-It has an enhancing effect to the body , in contrast to the higher intensity ionizing radiation used topically in conventional radiotherapy which have many side effects.
+It has an enhancing effect on the body , in contrast to the higher intensity ionizing radiation used topically in conventional radiotherapy which may have many side effects.